CBT/REBT

 • Offers strategies & techniques.

-• Both can be used as stand-alone therapy methods or, used alongside our other therapy modalities.
+• Both can be used as stand-alone therapy methods, or used alongside our other therapy modalities.

 Get started with Inside Matters today.